MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

    1. Select **Register**.

       - Once it's created, Azure displays the **Overview** page for the app.
       - Record the **Application (client) ID** value.
-You'll use this value later as the _client ID_ when you create the connection string and register the Entra ID provider with the bot registration.
+You'll use this value later as the _client ID_ when you create the connection string and register the Microsoft Entra ID provider with the bot registration.
       - Record the **Directory (tenant) ID** value.
 You'll use this value to register this provider application with your bot.

 1. In the navigation pane, select **Certificates & secrets** to create a secret for your application.